Ayc0/immutability-helper-extensions/README.md

 - `$delete`: remove every elements of an array that matches the selection
 - `$insertAfter`: find every element of an array that matches the selection and add after them a new element
 - `$insertBefore`: find every element of an array that matches the selection and add before them a new element
+- `$deleteAfter`: find every element of an array that matches the selection and remove the firsts elements after them

 ## $find